USD INR ₹ 95.38

 The first step in making sure you don't end up paying more fees than necessary is to understand currency exchange rates.
 Exchange rates are constantly changing, so it's important to monitor them or simply use CompareRemit, a free exchange rate comparison platform.
 By doing so, you can exchange your money at the best time and at the best exchange rate every single time.

-How Does Currency Exchange Work?
+How Does Currency Exchange Work for Travelers?

 The exchange rate is technically called the mid-market exchange rate between any two currencies.
-It is the mid-point between the buying and selling prices of the two currencies in question at a given point in time.
+It is the midpoint between the buying and selling prices of the two currencies in question at a given point in time.

 The rate you see on Google searches or from independent sources like Reuters is the mid-market rate, which is also known as the interbank rate (because banks trade currencies at this rate with one another).